-Students who do not demonstrate proficiency on the 7th grade 21st Century Skills Assessment will do one of the following, in grade 8 or during high school, in order to graduate:
+Students who do not demonstrate proficiency on the seventh-grade 21st Century Skills Assessment will do one of the following, in grade eight or during high school, in order to graduate:

-- successfully complete any credit bearing computer course that includes digital literacy curriculum - earn an EverFi Ignition certificate, which is placed in the student's permanent record - successfully complete a qualifying technology-based performance event since technology is ever-changing -the performance event may include, but not be limited to: - competing in VEX World Robotics - presenting at State STLP competition - completing a qualifying Student Technology Ambassador event
+- Successfully complete any credit-bearing computer course that includes a digital literacy curriculum. - Earn an EverFi Ignition certificate, which is placed in the student's permanent record. - Successfully complete a qualifying technology-based performance event since technology is ever-changing.
+The performance event may include, but not be limited to: - Competing in VEX World Robotics. - Presenting at the state Student Technology Leadership Program (STLP) competition. - Completing a qualifying Student Technology Ambassador event.